Thursday, October 27, 2011

 In Centro - rain, rain, rain on Sunday morning.

-Scientists already know that in such places as Japan, India, Southeast Asia, and Caribbean−even in the southeastern portion of the U.S.−tropical storms provide up to a third of the annual rainfall for drinking water, as well as refreshing wetlands and tidal areas behind the barrier islands.
-In the Yucatan peninsula – where we live – most of the domestic water supply comes from the underground rivers running beneath the limestone.
-This source is refilled by tropical storms and hurricanes.
-The rainfall associated with hurricanes also benefits the farmers in the hilly and remote areas of Mexico – providing much needed water for their crops, unless the rain becomes excessive, and then the farmers’ fields and homes can be washed away in the onslaught.
+Scientists already know that in such places as Japan, India, Southeast Asia, and the Caribbean, even in the southeastern portion of the U.S.−tropical storms provide up to a third of the annual rainfall for drinking water, as well as refreshing wetlands and tidal areas behind the barrier islands.
+In the Yucatan Peninsula, where we live, most of the domestic water supply comes from the underground rivers running beneath the limestone.
+This source is replenished by tropical storms and hurricanes.
+The rainfall associated with hurricanes also benefits the farmers in the hilly and remote areas of Mexico, providing much-needed water for their crops, unless the rain becomes excessive, and then the farmers’ fields and homes can be washed away in the onslaught.

-Big waves rolling in on east side of Isla Mujeres
+Big waves rolling in on the east side of Isla Mujeres

 It’s a pretty fine balance between good and evil.

-So, there are a number of benefits to nasty weather – but, I’m not sure it is the easiest way to get a kitchen renovation.
+So, there are several benefits to nasty weather – but I’m not sure it is the easiest way to get a kitchen renovation.
 At least we only had a bit of water in the kitchen, no harm done - and it was a very novel way to wash our stairs.

 Thursday, October 13, 2011